-I grew up in South Wales before moving to England and Scotland, and eventually returned to Wales after many years of travelling the UK, and the world!
+I grew up in South Wales before moving to England, and I eventually returned to Wales almost 20 years ago after many years of living and working elsewhere in the UK, and other parts of the world!

 A few years later I was staying with relatives in London and watched a TV interview with Simon Dee in which Radio Caroline was mentioned, I was intrigued!
 In early 1974 I took possession of a Sobell Fidelio radio which had a special band reserved for Caroline 199 and Luxembourg 208.

 I heard Radio Northsea International on this radio one night, and to be honest I sort of assumed it was from Norway, don’t ask me why!
-A year later I started getting into music and buying Record Mirror on a regular basis.
+A year later I got interested in music and started buying Record Mirror on a regular basis.
 There was a lot of coverage of the offshore radio stations in that UK music paper and after following the various clues within articles and small ads at the back I started listening to Radio Caroline in Autumn 1975.

 Soon after there was the drifting and the infamous raid on the Mi Amigo and I followed the story.
 The station was back soon after the raid and I continued to listen to both Radio Caroline and Radio Mi Amigo.

 Apart from listening to the offshore stations I did the usual school thing until I was 17, and then worked in the newspaper industry for seven years, mainly in the advertising and circulation fields.

 My interest in offshore radio led me to becoming editor of the English language edition of Offshore Echos Magazine.
 Myself and two members of the OEM team hired a plane to fly over the new Radio Caroline ship, the Ross Revenge, when it first arrived off the English coast in 1983.